rohit455273/assertive/README.md

 You can test R's capabilities using `r_has_png_capability`, `r_has_tcltk_capability`, etc.

-You can test the currentlocale's preference for decimal points using `is_comma_for_decimal_point` or `is_period_for_decimal_point`.
+You can test the current locale's preference for decimal points using `is_comma_for_decimal_point` or `is_period_for_decimal_point`.

 `is_slave_r`, `is_interactive`, `is_batch_mode`, `is_32_bit` and `is_64_bit`